Privacy Policy

 We have endeavoured to take all precautions necessary under the EU General Data Protection Regulations in order to protect the data which we process.

-‘We’ are MCS Personnel Ltd, trading as MCS Group, a company registered in Northern Ireland at 10th Floor, The Ewart, 3 Bedford Square, BT2 7EP.
+This privacy policy outlines how MCS Personnel Ltd collects, processes, and protects your personal data.
+MCS Personnel Ltd is a recruitment agency based in Belfast, Northern Ireland.
+MCS Personnel Ltd are trading as MCS Group, a company registered in Northern Ireland at 10th Floor, The Ewart, 3 Bedford Square, BT2 7EP.
 Company Number NI069406.
+For the purposes of GDPR, we are a 'data controller'.
 We are registered with the Information Commissioners Office (ICO) reference number ZA315767.

 Visitors to our websites